makspll/bevy_mod_scripting/readme.md

 ### Firing Script Callbacks

-Scripts are triggered by firing 'ScriptEvents', the order of events matters so trigger them in the order you'd like your scripts to process them.
+Scripts are triggered by firing `ScriptEvents`.
+This crate uses custom priority event writers and readers, so events are sent along with a priority.
+Together with your event pipeline this priority affects when your events are handled.
+A priority of 0 is the highest.

+You can use this to create game loops akin to Unity's or other game engine's.

-As it stands currently there are no guarantees that force the script callbacks to be executed fully for all scripts, before processing the next callback event (i.e. this order guarantee only holds on a per script basis).
+There are no guarantees that force the script callbacks to be executed fully for all scripts, i.e. before processing the next callback event, so this order guarantee only holds on a per script basis.

+Examples of systems which generate callbacks can be seen below:

 #### RLua